owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

 1. Count the number of consecutive frames within each segment, producing a list like `[Moving 18, Still 5, Moving 12, Still 30]`.
-1. Performs a sanity check that the number of frames in the generated expected output as equal to the number of frames in the classified output.
+1. Performs a sanity check that the number of frames in the generated expected output is equal to the number of frames in the classified output.
+The classifier must not lose or duplicate frames.
 1. Drops the last classified segment, which according to the specification can have a frame count less than $n$, and asserts that all other still segments have a frame count greater than or